PiotrPInternship/.NET_app/README.md

 # .NET_app
-This is my first .net build automation project
+This is my first .net build automation project so it's simple